Is a Handwritten Will Legally Valid?

 Making a holographic will can create unintended complications.
 Some probate judges will hesitate to recognize a handwritten will because it is difficult to verify the testator's handwriting.
 The judge can listen to witnesses who knew the testator's handwriting, but any disagreement or doubt will require the use of handwriting experts.

 Bottom line: A handwritten will can raise many legal questions, but they can be valid, depending on the circumstances.
-To learn more about wills, check out FindLaw's free Guide to Writing a Will and click on the links below.

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.